BenchmarkSpace/docker-petalinux2/README.md

 Place it in the same folder as the Dockerfile.
 The building script will guess its exact name automatically.

-If this file is present when building the image, the Docker image will be about 120 GB so make sure you have enough space in `/var/lib/docker`, the Docker GUI, or .wslconfig.
-Be aware that the building process can take some hours.
+If a Vivado installation file is present when building the image, the Docker image will be about 120 GB so make sure you have enough space in `/var/lib/docker`(native Linux machine), the Docker GUI, or .wslconfig (WSL).

 You can change your Docker disk utilization in the Docker GUI: select the Docker icon and then Preferences > Resources > Advanced, and then click "Apply & Restart".
+If using Ubuntu WSL, an example .wslconfig has been included in the etc folder.
+This should be placed in %UserProfile% on your Windows side.

+Be aware the building process can take some hours.

 For other versions than 2020.1, you might need to tune the Vivado installing configuration by modifying the `install_config.txt` file.
 Please do not change